8 Causal inference with G-computation

 argument computes predicted values on a counterfactual grid, and the by

 argument marginalizes with respect to the focal variable.
-The results are the same as those we computed “manually,” but they come with standard errors and confidence intervals.
+The results are the same as those we calculated manually, but they now come with standard errors and confidence intervals.

 avg_predictions(mod,